BellezaEmporium/query-streamlink/README.md

 ## Different queries available :

-streaming-ip (mandatory) : The URL of the stream you need the link to.
+- streaming-ip (mandatory) : The URL of the stream you need the link to.

-quality (optional) : The streaming quality you want to watch in.
+- quality (optional) : The streaming quality you want to watch in.
 No quality specified results in automatically choosing the best quality available for this stream.
+Specifying "unsure" gives you all the available qualities for the stream.

 ## Thank yous :

--  [@keystroke3](https://github.com/keystroke3) for the support and rework of the application (He's looking for a full-time job !
-If anyone's interested, contact him directly).
+-  [@keystroke3](https://github.com/keystroke3) for the support and rework of the application.

 - The IPTV peepz that were involved in making this possible (special thanks to Nintendocustom / Dum4G)